jmgress/futureofswe/slides/Slides.md

 - Enhanced productivity and streamlined the coding process.

 <!--
-Lot's of discussion - software engineering was split Some were this is amazing and some were not
+Software engineering was split - naysayers and enthusiasts

-The contrairians were in full swing and compaines were concerned about data leakage, copyright infringement, and abilitiy to copyright code it generated.
+Companies were concerned about data leakage copyright infringement ability to copyright code it generated

-Side Note: 99.99% of code people write, is useless to others.
+99.99% of code people write, is useless to others.

-Many code suggestions were not great, one area that interests me at the time was the fact it was able to not just do code suggestion but was able to also complete comments
+Many code suggestions were not great
+Able to complete comments
 -->

 ---